-In addition to soft proofing, ON1 Effects 2022 offers a few other previewing options, which can be found Preview Option section at the bottom of the main window.
-With these options, you can compare the before and after views of a viewing the original photo, with all edits removed.

-photo-in either split-screen or full-screen views-see the current mask, and turn soft proofing on or off.
+In addition to soft proofing, ON1 Effects 2023 offers a few other previewing options, which can be found Preview Option section at the bottom of the main window.
+With these options, you can compare the before and after views of a photo-in either split-screen or full-screen views-see the current mask, and turn soft proofing on or off.